 Moshe owns four companies, and in the last five years, he has been promoting a social project as well.
 His work includes: board member at Presentense, promoting technological education, work during your 40s, women entrepreneurship, and more.

-Moshe lectured in front of parents and students at the Mordei HaGeta'ot school in Ramat Gan during Global Entrepreneurship week, as part of the Entrepreneur Coffee event.
+Moshe lectured in front of parents and students at the Mordei HaGeta'ot school in Ramat Gan, as part of the Coffee-Entrepreneur event.

 Guest Entrepreneur: Rotem Linado - Young Technological Entrepreneur